-Examination content refers to CPA Examination questions – multiple-choice, written communication, and task based simulations* – reflecting the subject matter eligible to be tested.
-According to Board of Examiner (BOE) policy, Content and Skill Specification Outlines (CSOs/SSOs) document the content that is covered in all four sections of the Examination.
+Examination content refers to CPA Examination questions – multiple-choice, written communication and task-based simulations* – reflecting the subject matter eligible to be tested.
+According to the Board of Examiners (BOE) policy, Content and Skill Specification Outlines (CSOs/SSOs) document the content that is covered in all four sections of the Examination.

-*Task based simulations are case studies that allow candidates to demonstrate their knowledge and skills by generating responses to questions rather than simply selecting the correct answer.
-Task-based simulations typically require candidates to use spreadsheets and/or research authoritative literature provided in the Exam.
+*Task-based simulations are case studies that allow candidates to demonstrate their knowledge and skills by generating responses to questions rather than simply selecting an answer.
+They typically require candidates to use spreadsheets and/or research authoritative literature provided in the Exam.

-On October 5, 2012 the AICPA Board of Examiners (BOE) approved changes to the CPA Exam Content Specification Outline (CSO) that will be effective on January 1, 2014.
-The changes include; general improvements for clarity; the removal of redundancies across the CSOs; a reference review and update; and general editorial updates.
+On October 10, 2014, the AICPA Board of Examiners (BOE) approved changes to the CPA Exam Content Specification Outline (CSO) that will be effective on January 1, 2016.

-Examination content development is a major AICPA effort, involving hundreds of CPA volunteers who spend literally thousands of hours every year on the development of new examination questions.
+Examination content development is a major effort at the AICPA, involving hundreds of CPA volunteers who spend thousands of hours every year on the development of new examination questions.
 A constant flow of new questions is necessary to maintain the vitality and credibility of the CPA Examination.